 Capitol Park is a beautiful and beloved treasure of California, listed on National, California and Sacramento historic registers.
 But no single state organization has the responsibility to oversee and plan for the current operation and expected growth in both visitors and use of Capitol Park.
 Without a Master Plan, changes to the landscape and placement of monuments in the park occur piecemeal and without a central direction.
 Even though there is wide consensus that there are too many monuments in the park, no document defines why the next proposed monument should or should not be sited in Capitol Park.
-Many of the trees are of the same age, but no written replacement program exists to ensure that there is a continued presence of mature trees to sustain the majesty of the park.
+Many of the trees are of the same age, but no written replacement program exists to ensure that there is a continued presence of mature trees to sustain the majesty of the park (recent damage to significant park trees caused by drought response-irrigation shutoffs is an example).

 In 2014, the Joint Rules Committee tasked the Historic State Capitol Commission with creating a Master Plan Proposal for Capitol Park.
 The Commission established a Master Plan Proposal working group with representatives from Assembly and Senate Rules, Department of General Services, State Parks, California Highway Patrol, State Archives, the City of Sacramento, and the State Historic Preservation Office.
 The working group developed an Initiation Document spelling out the scope and extent of the Master Plan Proposal and won approval of that document from Assembly and Senate Rules staff, along with comments from the Governor's Office staff.
-Key issues include monuments in the park and a long-range plan for scheduled replacement of historic trees and plants.
+Key issues included monuments in the park and a long-range plan for scheduled replacement of historic trees and plants.
 In December 2014, the Commission adopted the working group's Initiation Document outlining the Master Plan content and process.
-In late 2015, issues of funding and staff support to the Commission were resolved.
-Procurement of contracted staff should occur in 2016-17 and Master Plan submission to the Legislature is targeted for June of 2017.

-The Capitol Park Master Plan Proposal will guide future care of the park and be well-founded on a balanced understanding of its history, current physical assets and myriad of contemporary uses that are being asked of it.
+The Capitol Park Master Plan Proposal will guide future care of the park and be wellfounded on a balanced understanding of its history, current physical assets and the myriad of contemporary uses that are being asked of it.
 The Legislature intends that Capitol Park remain or be returned to its historic condition of:

-- ❖ An open space with views of the Capitol and of the historic plantings and trees; - ❖ A safe space for pedestrians and tour groups at daytime and evening; - ❖ A historic place where the buildings, trees and historic features of our past remain accessible and in context; - ❖ A usable space for tourists, casual visitors, healthy exercise, public events and ceremonies; and - ❖ A model for sustainable resource use and thoughtful use of the land.
+- ✤ A model for sustainable resource use and thoughtful use of the land; - A usable space for tourists, casual visitors, healthy exercise, public events and ceremonies; - An open space with views of the Capitol and of the historic plantings and trees; - ✤ A safe space for pedestrians and tour groups at daytime and evening; and, - A historic place where the buildings, trees and historic features of our past remain accessible and in context.